 Don't confuse Dining Dollars with Bulldog Bucks.
 While you can use Bulldog Bucks at the dining halls, they also work at the campus bookstore, post office, vending machines, library copier, Fisher Student Center and residence hall laundry facilities.
 Bulldog Bucks remain on your card until graduation.

 The Office of Residence Life commits to fostering a healthy environment for your intellectual, social and personal growth.

-Our Area/Resident Directors are full-time professionals who live on campus.
-Each has a master's degree in higher education administration or counseling, and they’re responsible for the daily operations in the residence halls.
+Our Area/Resident Directors are full-time, masters level professionals who live in the area they oversee.
+They’re responsible for the daily operations in the residence halls.